 Cinch provides a contractor referral.
 Customers who want to choose a local contractor that they already have a relationship with may want to avoid Cinch.
 No reimbursements are provided for unauthorized repairs.

-Our research shows service call rates ranging from about $40 to $150, on the majority of standard plans.
-Cinch's call rates are firmly in the top 30 percent, no matter which rate option you choose.
+Our research shows average industry service fee rates ranging from about $40 to $150.
+Cinch's service fee rates are firmly in the top 30 percent, no matter which rate option you choose.

 This is in contrast to its low monthly rates: Meaning, you pay less upfront but pay more when your A/C or your fridge dies, etc. This is best for people who want to have peace of mind or who expect few big issues in the next year (due to normal mechanical failure).

-Cinch is not a good fit for people with old homes, though well-kept, with appliances and home systems reaching the end of their life expectancy.
+Cinch may not be a good fit for people with old homes, though well-kept, with appliances and home systems reaching the end of their life expectancy.

 All home warranty policies have limits.
 That's totally normal.
 It's fairly common for providers to list the maximum payout amount your policy offers, commonly per item, per category, or for the whole shebang.